JetBrains/intellij-sdk-docs/topics/tutorials/build_system/deployment.md

 For more details on generating a proper certificate and configuring the `signPlugin` task, check the [Plugin Signing](plugin_signing.md) article.

 ### Publishing a Plugin
-Once you are confident, the plugin works as intended, make sure the plugin version is updated, as the JetBrains Plugins Repository won't accept multiple artifacts with the same version.
+Once you are confident the plugin works as intended, make sure the plugin version is updated, as the JetBrains Marketplace won't accept multiple artifacts with the same version.

-To deploy a new version of your plugin to the JetBrains Plugins Repository, invoke the `publishPlugin` Gradle task.
+To deploy a new version of your plugin to the JetBrains Marketplace, invoke the `publishPlugin` Gradle task.

-Now check the most recent version of your plugin on the [JetBrains Plugins Repository](https://plugins.jetbrains.com/).
+Now check the most recent version of your plugin on the [JetBrains Marketplace](https://plugins.jetbrains.com/).
 If successfully deployed, any users who currently have your plugin installed on an available version of the IntelliJ Platform are notified of a new update available as soon as the update has been verified.

 ### Specifying a Release Channel